Nebula-Block-Data/docs/Get_Started/Overview.md

 ## Add a Payment Card

-Once an account has been created, you need to add a payment card to upgrade to **Engineer Tier 2**
+Once an account has been created, you need to add a payment card to upgrade to **Engineer Tier 2**.

-See the [Billing Information](Billing_Information.md) section for more details.
+See the [Tier](../Tier/Overview.md) section and [Billing Information](Billing_Information.md) section for more details.

 ## Use our Products